| |

 The biggest ducks survive the Winter snows, but the rest are swept away, to be replaced by each Summer's hikers.
 You don't need ducks through this granite section, in fact too many ducks take away from the experience.

-These wide open sections force the hiker scan the totality of the terrain to weigh route options.
-Ducks can diminish the experience. |
+These wide open sections require backpackers to scan the totality of the terrain to weigh route options.
+Too many ducks can diminish the experience.

 Campsite on the North side of the Upper Summit City Creek Ford